-Next you will move the three design_name.pex.netlist files from your extraction/run directory to your simulation directory.
 At this point you will need a spice testbench to properly simulate your design.
 If you are familiar with spice testbench files, you can manually create a testbench or alter an existing generator's testbench.
-The other option is to generate a testbench using virtuoso, which will be covered here.
+The other option is to generate a testbench using virtuoso, which will be covered in the next section.